d3x0r/STFRPhysics/README.md

 Although natural log means, for multiplication of scalars that `exp(ln(A)+ln(B))=A+B`, and this is as much true here, the actual operation of rotation is actually a cross product, and not multiplication, hence `exp(ln(Q) ⨯ ln(P)) = Q⨯P`.
-And although this system does become additive, it only applies for virtual object rotations (SLERP), and velocity/acceleration.
+And although this system does become additive, it only applies for virtual object rotations (in a full time step), and velocity/acceleration.
 A difference or differential does give the shortest path between two rates of rotation; and can compare relatively the similarity of two rotations, which can be used to synchronize rotation.
 The ability to rotate in any direction is often constrained by physical limitations, such as a rocket's engine is on a certain rigid point, and the thrust direction varies with the rotation of the